erlang/otp/system/doc/reference_manual/ref_man_records.md

 The fields can be in any order, not necessarily the same order as in the record definition, and fields can be omitted.
 Omitted fields get their respective default value instead.

+> #### Change {: .info }
+>
+> In Erlang/OTP OTP-19464, variables are allowed in the record definition.
+> If a record definition contains a variable, the record will first be
+> initialized with the default values and then each respective field
+> will be updated again with the corresponding `ExprI`.
+> The fields are not initialized with the default value first in cases where
+> every field, that have a default value containing a variable, is set to a
+> new expression.
+> Think a second time before putting side effects in the default values.

 If several fields are to be assigned the same value, the following construction can be used: